-- 6.1.24 According to the site observation, vegetation stockpiles, construction wastes stockpiles and general refuse were removed regularly offsite with disposal records prepared by the Contractor. - 6.1.25 No chemical waste storage area was available on site.
-The Contractor confirmed that the chemical waste generated would be disposed by their sub-contractor or store on site.
-The Contractor was reminded to provide chemical storage areas for chemical storage on site, trip-ticket records and disposal records for our reference. - 6.1.26 Insufficient mobile/chemical toilets were provided at the construction site.
+- 6.1.26 According to the site observation, vegetation stockpiles, construction wastes stockpiles and general refuse were accumulated on site and not removed regularly offsite.
+No disposal record was submitted by the Contractor. - 6.1.27 No chemical waste storage area was available on site since the project commence.
+The Contractor confirmed that the chemical waste generated would be disposed by their subcontractor or store on site.
+The Contractor was reminded to provide chemical storage areas for chemical storage on site, trip-ticket records and disposal records for our reference.

+6.1.28 Insufficient mobile/chemical toilets were provided at the construction site.
 The Contractor was repeatedly reminded to provide sufficient in particular distant from the Contractor's office.